fommil/fpmortals/manuscript/under-review.md

   def lift[A](a: A)               = liftOption(Some(a))
 ~~~~~~~~

-which has a visual separation of the logic from transformation
+which visually separates the logic from the transformers

 {lang="text"}
 ~~~~~~~~